 If what you are doing is a “business” or an “adventure in the nature of trade”, then your gain will be fully taxable as the sale of inventory.
 If it is not, then your gain will be only half taxed as a capital gain.
 On the flip side, business losses are fully deductible from income, while capital losses are only half-deductible, and normally only against taxable capital gains.

 So how do you determine the difference between capital property and inventory?

 Basically it comes down to intention.
 If you buy a property with the intention of selling it, then you are considered to be in business and the gain will be fully taxed as business profit.

-The Canada Revenue Agency’s Interpretation Bulletin IT-218R, “Profit, Capital Gains and Losses from the Sale of Real Estate” (available at cra.gc.ca) provides the Agency’s views on whether the purchase and sale of real estate will be treated as leading to business profits or capital gains.
+The Canada Revenue Agency’s Interpretation Bulletin IT-218R, “Profit, Capital Gains and Losses from the Sale of Real Estate”, provides the Agency’s views on whether the purchase and sale of real estate will be treated as leading to business profits or capital gains.
 Paragraph 3 of the Bulletin sets out twelve factors that the CRA considers relevant:

-- extent to which the taxpayer’s intention is carried out;
+(d) extent to which the intention was carried out by the taxpayer;

 In determining your intention with respect to the property, the Courts have also developed the concept of a “secondary intention”.
 If you have an intention of using the property as capital property, but a secondary intention of selling it if the main intention does not pan out, then the property may be considered to be inventory and the gain fully taxable.
 The CRA’s Interpretation Bulletin IT-459 discusses this issue.
 Of course, just about everyone will sell their property if the right offer comes along, so the secondary intention has to be something more than just a willingness to sell if the price is right.
 There is often no clear dividing line, but the Federal Court of Appeal said in the 2008 Canada Safeway case that for there to be a secondary intention, it “must have been an operating motivation in the acquisition of the property”.